 Crossposting

-The practice of broadcasting a live stream across multiple platforms (e.g., YouTube + Facebook Live) simultaneously to reach broader audiences.
+The practice of broadcasting a live stream across multiple platforms (e.g., YouTube + Facebook Live) simultaneously aims to reach broader audiences.

 Cue Points